Flying Bugs, Spiders & Insects Are NOT The Type of

 Sure, you could engage in attempted spider removal, or try to get rid of the uninvited guests on your own.

 Given that some spiders (such as the brown recluse) have venomous bites, protecting against them is common sense.
-Please remember that fishing boat treatment must be done before a boat is put in the waters of Caldwell.
+Please remember that boat treatment must be done before a boat is put in the waters of Caldwell.